 Demand for sustainability

-Chemical companies can address their challenges by digitalizing and analyzing data with tools like digital commerce platforms.
-These tools help achieve precise control over inventory, product, and customer data.
-Centralizing data allows automating back-office processes and a reduction in errors.
-Digitalizing data and processes lead to better projections and quicker reactions to changes in market trends.
+Chemical companies can address their challenges by digitalizing and analyzing data with tools like marketing automation solutions and eCommerce software for the chemical industry.
+These tools help achieve precise control over inventory, product, and customer data; they centralize data allowing for eCommerce automation of back-office processes; and digitalize data and processes, leading to better projections and quicker reactions to changes in market trends.

-According to Deloitte, high-performing chemical companies that derive the most value out of innovation typically utilize digital technologies to create a better customer experience.
+According to Deloitte, high-performing chemical companies that derive the most value out of innovation typically utilize digital technologies and chemical supplier marketing to create a better customer experience.
 Like most B2B buyers, chemical customers feel comfortable researching, comparing, and even purchasing products worth $50,000 or more entirely via digital platforms.

 Azelis: An Innovative Leader In the Chemicals Industry